pavel-macovschi/yandex-disk/README.md

     'client_secret' => 'xxxxxxxxxxxxxxxxxxx',
 ];

+// Client init with credentials and access to the whole disk.
+// Default value for path prefix is set to disk:/.
+$client = new Client($credentials);

-// If you create you first APP, use your Application path.
+// If you create you first APP, use path of your APP.
 $pathPrefix = 'disk:/Applications/YourApp'

-// If you need to use the whole disk.
-$pathPrefix = 'disk:/'

-// Client init with credentials.
+// Client init with credentials and access to your Application.
 $client = new Client($credentials, $pathPrefix);

 // Create and proceed an auth url to get a code.